Medardus2004/Knowledgebase/Windows.md

 ### Get-History
 You can use the Up-Down arrow key to scroll through the recently executed commands in PowerShell.
 However, to view a list of all the recently executed commands in your current session at once, you can use the Get-History cmdlet.

-## Mosu useful comands in comandline
+## Most useful comands in comandline

 ### cipher
 Deleting files on a mechanical hard drive doesn't really delete them at all.
 Instead, it marks the files as no longer accessible and the space they took up as free.
 The files remain recoverable until the system overwrites them with new data, which can take some time.